 Importing contacts with an Excel or CSV file

-Tips for preparing your file
+Tips for preparing a file that uploads seamlessly

 ☝️Remember, it's all about making sure each column's information matches its column header.
 When in doubt, refer to the examples below or download our template to make sure your import goes smoothly.

-Useful things: Download the Excel Template for importing contacts
+Useful things: Download the contact import template

 The way this works in Prezly is that each column in the importing file represents information about your contact, such as Type, First name, Last name, Organization, Email, etc.